Kids’ Eye Exams: When to Go and How to Prepare

 • The “tumbling E game”

 Rather than identifying the letter, your child will say which direction the E is facing.
-It’s ideal for kids that haven’t learned to read or who are non-verbal.
-It’s also helpful for kids who have learning disabilities such as dyslexia since they can do it by pointing which direction the E is facing.
-You can also practice this at home with your child prior to their appointment.
+It’s ideal for kids who haven’t learned to read or who are non-verbal.
+It’s also helpful for kids who have learning disabilities, such as dyslexia, since they can do it by pointing to which direction the E is facing.
+You can also practice this at home with your child before their appointment.

 It’s perfectly normal for children to be nervous about their first visit to the eye doctor.
 Talk with them about what to expect beforehand and give them plenty of time to understand.
 Assure them that there won’t be any shots, though there will probably be eye drops.